Derekh

 What Does "For God So Loved the World" Actually Mean?

-"So" in John 3:16 translates the Greek houtōs, which more naturally means "in this way" or "thus" than "so much."
-The verse states a manner, not a measurement: "For in this way God loved the world — by giving his one and only Son."
-The way has just been named in verses 14-15: the Son of Man lifted up as Moses lifted the bronze serpent in the wilderness.
-And "one and only" translates monogenēs — analyzed in recent work as "one of a kind," a word about singular relation rather than about the act of begetting.
+The "so" in "For God so loved the world" translates the Greek houtōs, which means "in this way" — not "so much."
+The verse is stating how God loved, not measuring how much: in this way God loved the world, by giving his one and only Son.
+And the way has just been described — verses 14–15 picture the Son of Man lifted up as Moses lifted the bronze serpent in the wilderness, so that anyone who looks in trust may live.
+"One and only" is monogenēs — "only begotten" in older translations; how much "begetting" the word carries is genuinely debated, and Scripture's own use of it leans toward unique relationship.

 World English Bible